Board of Directors

-Carolyn Allen (R) Carolyn Allen is a former member of the Arizona Senate with a distinguished record of community service and leadership.
+Carolyn Allen (R) Carolyn Allen, Vice Chair of the GCI Board of Directors, is a former member of the Arizona Senate with a distinguished record of community service and leadership.
 Most recently, she served as Chair of the Senate Health Care and Medical Liability Reform Committee.
 She was the Development Director for the Frank Lloyd Wright Foundation and the Scottsdale Cultural Council.
 She continues to be involved in activities related to the Arts and Health Care.

 Jack L. August, Jr., Ph.D.
-(D) Jack August is a distinguished historian and author of numerous books and articles on the history of the New American West and is a recognized expert on the legal and political history of water resource development.
+(D) Jack August, Secretary of the GCI, is a distinguished historian and author of numerous books and articles on the history of the New American West and is a recognized expert on the legal and political history of water resource development.
 He is currently Visiting Scholar in Legal History at the Phoenix-based law firm of Snell & Wilmer and serves as Executive Director of the Barry Goldwater Center for the Southwest.